-Foreign travel reimbursements are based on actual lodging and foreign meal per diem or the \$80 state of Florida per diem rate.
-The State Department's foreign lodging rates are the maximum allowable reimbursement rates, unless staying at the conference (or organized activity equivalent to a conference) hotel.
-Hotel receipts are required when requesting reimbursement for foreign hotel stays.
-The foreign per diem rate by location can be located on the State Department's website.
+State of Florida laws and university policies described in this manual apply equally to travelers visiting foreign countries, except for the rate authorized for meals and lodging.
+The state of Florida authorizes the same rate that is established by the Federal Government for foreign travel.
+These rates are updated on the first of every month.
+This information can be obtained from the U.S. Department of State's Foreign Per Diem website.
 This site includes the maximum lodging reimbursement rates as well the allowable meal per diem rates.
+The maximum lodging foreign rate is including all taxes and service fee already.
 Since the state of Florida allows for the payment of incidental expenses in addition to the payment of per diem for meals, the amount established by the Federal Government as incidental expenses should be deducted from the per diem for meals and incidental expenses (MI&E) to arrive at the university's allowable foreign rate since Florida Statute allows for the reimbursement of incidental expenses.
 A breakdown of foreign meals and incidentals can also be found at the State Department's website.

-Foreign Per Diem Example

-London, UK

-Lodging \$299

-Meals & Incidental Expenses \$183

-(M&IE) Federal Maximum Rate \$482

-M&IE Detail 340Z

-Breakfast \$27

-Lunch \$46

-Dinner \$73

-Incidentals \$37

-Total \$183

-JCF Allowable Per Diem for Meals \$146
+Foreign Per Diem Example: Travel Location - London, UK Meals & Incidental Expenses (M&IE) Details Lodging Meals & Incidental Expenses (M&IE) \$299.00 \$183.00 Breakfast Lunch \$27.00 \$46.00 Federal Maximum Rate \$482.00 Dinner Incidentals Total \$73.00 \$37.00 \$183.0 0 UCF Allowable Per Diem for Meals \$146.0 0